-- 16. Oversight Committee refers to representative entity of the Board of Supervisors charged with carrying out the duties and responsibilities of the Governing Board and serving as the liaison group between the Medical Staff and the Administration of VCMC and the Board of Supervisors. - 17.
+- 16. Oversight Committee refers to the representative entity of the Governing Board charged with carrying out certain duties and responsibilities of the Governing Board, including acting as the governing authority with respect to the Medical Staff, as further set forth in the Bylaws of the Oversight Committee.
+Accordingly, for purposes of these Bylaws, the Rules, and any applicable Medical Staff policies, any reference to the term "Governing Board" shall be deemed to refer to the "Oversight Committee" as appropriate, unless context specifies otherwise. - 17.
 Physician means an individual with an M.D. or D.O. degree who is currently licensed to practice medicine. - 18.
 Practitioner means, unless otherwise expressly limited, any currently licensed physician (M.D. or D.O.), dentist, clinical psychologist, podiatrist or allied health professional who is privileged through the medical staff process. - 19.
 Privileges or Clinical Privileges means the permission granted to a Medical Staff member or AHP to render specific patient services. - 20.
 Rules refers to the Medical Staff and/or department rules adopted in accordance with these Bylaws unless specified otherwise. - 21.
 Special Notice means a notice sent by certified or registered mail, return receipt requested.
 (See also, the definitions of Date of Receipt and Notice above.) - 22.
-VCHCP - Ventura County Healthcare Plan refers to Managed Health Plan established and operated through the Ventura County HCA Director's office with which VCMC will engage in specified joint credentialing and peer review activities. - 23.
-Telemedicine is the practice of health care delivery, diagnosis, consultation, treatment, transfer of medical data, and education using interactive audio, video or data communications.
+VCHCP - Ventura County Healthcare Plan refers to Managed Health Plan established and operated through the Ventura County HCA Director's office with which Hospital will engage in specified joint credentialing and peer review activities. - 23.
+Telemedicine is the practice of health care delivery, diagnosis, consultation, treatment, care management, transfer of medical data, and education via information and communication technologies.